 3. Create customer loyalty programs

-Loyal customers are the best customers, as they’re more likely to make repeat purchases and recommend your business through word-of-mouth and referrals.
+Loyal customers are the best, as they’re more likely to make repeat purchases and recommend your business through word-of-mouth and referrals.
 A customer loyalty program can offer your users tangible rewards and reasons to stick with your company for the long term.

-• Points or stamps accumulated per purchase or month of subscription to a service.
-Customers can redeem their points for rewards when they reach a certain threshold.
+- Points or stamps accumulated per purchase or month of subscription to a service.
+Customers can redeem points for rewards when they reach a certain threshold.

 4. Showcase social proof

 Have you ever picked one restaurant over another because of positive Google reviews?
-Or bought a product because your favorite Instagram account promoted it?
+Or did you buy a product because your favorite Instagram account promoted it?
 Social proof affects how people perceive your business’ value—for better or for worse—affecting user acquisition and loyalty.

 Exposing your customers to social proof not only inspires and encourages your customers but also educates them on the different ways they can leverage your product or service.
 Not to mention, people love to be featured and promoted for their successes.
 Aim to create customer stories on high-value customers to support your relationship with those accounts.